๐ŸชทIntro to Buddhism

 Enlightenment Under the Bodhi Tree

-• Became "the Buddha" (the Awakened One), gaining insight into the Four Noble Truths and the chain of dependent origination
+• Became "the Buddha" (the Awakened One), gaining insight into the Four Noble Truths and the chain of dependent origination (paticca samuppada), the principle that all phenomena arise in dependence on conditions.

-Compare: Ascetic years vs. Bodhi tree meditation—both involve intense practice, but asceticism attacked the body while meditation transformed the mind.
+Compare: Ascetic years vs. Bodhi tree meditation.
+Both involve intense practice, but asceticism attacked the body while meditation transformed the mind.
 This distinction explains why Buddhism emphasizes mental cultivation over physical austerity.

 Establishing the Teaching

 These events show how personal awakening became a transmittable tradition.
-The Buddha didn't keep his insights private—he created structures for sharing and preserving them.
+The Buddha didn't keep his insights private.
+He created structures for sharing and preserving them.

 First Sermon at Deer Park